Trump administration to end ‘temporary protected status’ for Haitians

 The Department of Homeland Security announced on Monday that it plans to end "temporary protected status" for Haitians who were allowed entry to the U.S. following a devastating earthquake in 2010.

-DHS Acting Secretary Elaine Duke announced on Monday that the protections will come to an end on July 22, 2019, according to a statement by from the Department of Homeland Security.
+DHS Acting Secretary Elaine Duke announced on Monday that the protections will come to an end on July 22, 2019, according to a statement from the department.

 The announcement was first made earlier by senior administration officials who briefed reporters on a call.